bencvt/FixGroups/README.md

    * The FixGroups button/icon **tooltip** includes the comp.

-   * Put the comp **wherever you want in your UI** if you're running a Data Broker display addon like Titan Panel or ElvUI.
+   * Put the comp **anywhere in your UI** if you're running a Data Broker display addon like Titan Panel or ElvUI.
 FixGroups makes the comp available as a Data Broker object (a.k.a.
 LDB plugin).

 ## Links